 A group of bowlers resident in Devizes decided to form their own club.
-One of their number, Mr. L. H. Ferris, owned a large house known as The Ark in the grounds of which was a tennis court just large enough for two bowls rinks.
+One of their number, Mr. T. H. S. Ferris, owned a large house known as The Ark in the grounds of which was a tennis court just large enough for two bowls rinks.
 This is where the Club started, but they were searching for a more suitable location.

 After a failed attempt to rent the tennis court at Hillworth House, in 1919 the Club approached Mr. R. S. Gundry who owned a large house on the corner of Hillworth Road and Long Street.
 Alongside was a kitchen garden and tennis court, shown under “Road” of Hillworth Road below.
 Mr. Gundry gave permission to use the tennis court and after some hectic work early in the year they were able to play on it in 1919.

 Opposite Mr. Gundry’s house in Long Street was Wilsford House, which was formerly a boys’ school known as Rumsey’s School, later to become the Conservative Club, and alongside it were playing fields which were bought by Mr. Gundry when the school closed.
 The land consisted of three plots.
 In February 1920 he offered the bowlers one of these plots for conversion into a bowling green, generously paid for it to be made into a four rink green and gave it to Devizes Bowls Club.

 Devizes BC presented an illuminated address to R.S.
 Gundry Esq. in appreciation of his kindness in giving them their beautiful grounds.
 A picture of this can be seen in the Club House.